nil-git-tf/devops-assignment/README.md

 - Both were tested and working good

 # Assumption
+- Here, I created 2 Repos, one is - devops-assignment, for Terraform files to view and other is - "jenkins-pipeline" to view the flask applications file and JenkinsFile to use in pipeline
 - Currently I tested it with VPC, public subnet, S3 bucket which were already created
+- Uploaded images/snapshots of the work I did on Jenkins here to review it